Open-Power-System-Data/weather_data/README.md

 ## TODO:
 * Build the script:
-    * What if a year range crosses the file_number border?
+    * What if a year range crosses the file_number limit?

 * Check links in Markdown

+* Authentication required now!